json-api-dotnet/JsonApiDotNetCore/docs/usage/routing.md

 ## Default Routing Convention

 The library will configure routes for all controllers in your project.
 By default, routes are camel-cased.
-This is based on the [recommendations](https://jsonapi.org/recommendations/) outlined in the json:api spec.
+This is based on the [recommendations](https://jsonapi.org/recommendations/) outlined in the JSON:API spec.

 ```c#
 public class OrderLine : Identifiable { }